azoth-lang/azoth.language.reference/src/type-declarations.md

 to be subtyped when they otherwise can't.
 Closed types enable exhaustive matching on type.
 They are a complex enough topic that they are described in their own section, see [Closed Types](closed-types.md).

+## Empty Types

+An empty type with no members can be abbreviated by replacing the body with a semicolon (e.g.
+`public class Example;`).
+This is most useful with record types.